psemdel/py-trading-bot/docs/docker_readme.md

 5. Go to the folder containing the Dockerfile.
 Introduce your Github token to be able to download vectorbtpro with https.
 If you use ssh, adapt the line corresponding to this download in the Dockerfile.

-    docker build . -t py-trading-bot --build-arg GH_TOKEN=<you Github Token>
+    docker build . -t py-trading-bot --build-arg GH_TOKEN=<your Github Token\>

 6. Change the password.
 Go in py-trading-bot/secret.yml and replace the items, especially the token for Telegram, with your values coded in base64, as it is the standard for secrets in Kubernetes.
 7. Run

     py-trading-bot/kubernetes/sequence_start_first_time.sh

 It is just some kubectl command in a sequence, you can also run them manually.
+Note that you may have to adapt the "kubectl" commands into "minikube kubectl".

 8. Check that everything went well.
 All pods should be running.